Kitty Pryde: Exiles

-Lightning Force
+Earth-597

-In the reality of Earth-597, an alternative universe where World War II was won by Nazi Germany, Kitty is forced to serve as Shadowcat alongside Nightcrawler, Meggan, and Hauptmann Englande as a member of the Lightning Force (a version of Excalibur), made a virtual slave because of her Jewish heritage.
-She leads a sad existence and is easily identified by her shaved head and the Star of David tattooed on her forehead.
-It is indicated, from her own statements and those made by her reality's counterpart of Moira MacTaggert, that this Shadowcat is a true ghost, raised from the dead by a combination of science and magic and bound to serve the Nazi regime.
-This Shadowcat had the added ability to disrupt life force with her phasing power, knocking her victims unconscious, much like how her counterpart in the "prime" Marvel Universe (Earth-616) can disrupt technology that she phases through.
-She is also able to alter her facial features to a "demonic" aspect when attacking enemies or else responding to aggressive, commanding behavior from her superiors.
+In Earth-597, an alternative universe where World War II was won by Nazi Germany, Kitty is forced to serve as Shadowcat alongside Nightcrawler, Meggan, and Hauptmann Englande as a member of the Lightning Force (a version of Excalibur), made a virtual slave because of her Jewish heritage.
+She is easily identified by her shaved head and the Star of David tattooed on her forehead.
+It is indicated that this Shadowcat is a true ghost, raised from the dead by a combination of science and magic.
+This Shadowcat had the added ability to disrupt life force by phasing, knocking others unconscious.